splunk/prompteng-devs/01-course/module-01-foundations/README.md

 This foundational module introduces you to prompt engineering concepts and gets your development environment configured for hands-on learning.

 ### Learning Objectives
-By completing this module, you will:
+By completing this module, you will be able to:
 - ✅ Set up a working development environment with AI assistant access
 - ✅ Identify and apply the four core elements of effective prompts
 - ✅ Write basic prompts for reviewing code